Mincheol2/t3VAE/synthetic_data_current/README.md

-# $t^3$ VAE - 1-dimensionalsynthetic data analysis
+# $t^3$ VAE - univariate and bivariate synthetic data analysis

-This subfolder contains the Pytorch implementation of the synthetic data analyses in the section 4.1 of $t^3$ VAE paper.
+This subfolder contains the Pytorch implementation of the synthetic data analyses in Section 4.1.

+## Univariate dataset

-## model training
+### model training

 To reproduce the 1-dimensional synthetic data analysis, use the following command: